facebookarchive/origami/_documentation/index.md

   </ul>

 ## Cables
   Cables pass information (values) from patch to patch via their ports.
 Think of values like water and electricity, and cables as the pipes and cables that move them from place to place.
-The values flow in one direction: **left-to-right from an output to an input** of the same value type.
+The values flow in one direction: **left-to-right from an Output to an Input**.

-  To create a cable, drag from an output port (on the right of a patch) to an input port (on the left of a patch).
-To disconnect a cable, drag the right end out of the Input port.
+  To create a cable, drag from an output port (on the right of a patch) to an Input port (on the left of a patch).
+To disconnect a cable, drag the rightmost end out of the Input port.

-  An Output may provide multiple cables, but an Input can only accept one cable at a time.
+  An Output may have multiple cables connected, but an Input can only accept one cable at a time.
 Use patches like Math, Logic, Transition, or Multiplexer to combine or select from multiple cables.
-To quickly connect an ouput to multiple inputs, drag from the output and hold <span class="key modifier inline">&#8997;</span> while clicking on the inputs.
+To quickly connect an output to multiple inputs, drag from the output and hold <span class="key modifier inline">&#8997;</span> while clicking on the inputs.

+  Note that an Input port can either have a cable connected to it, or a value that you manually enter in.

 ## Connecting them together
   An example of a typical setup of patches is shown below, where 3 different patches pass values to each other with cables through their ports in order to create an Interaction that Switches a Layer on and off.